 Address: 6, Nại Nam, Phường Hòa Cường Bắc, Hải Châu, Đà Nẵng, Vietnam

 The river that runs parallel to the sea, the Han River is curiously wide and separated Danang into two parts.
 A series of five bridges, including the famous Dragon Bridge, span across it.
 You can get a pretty good view of the city from river banks, which also happens to be a great Pokemon catching spot.
 It’s good for an evening walk or to take some photos.

 Bun Cha Ca Hon

 I am not going to pretend I know how to say the name of the restaurant – but it’s one of the best and cheapest fishcake noodles I have ever had.
-Costing a mere 25,000 dong (equivalent to 10 HKD and 1.5 USD) – this local store is pretty dang worth every penny.
+Costing a mere 25,000 dong (equivalent to 10 HKD or 1.5 USD) – this local store is worth every penny.
 It isn’t easy to find, but the flavoursome soup, chewy fishcake and abundant greens and lime are just what you need after roaming the downtown!

 To be 100% honest, Han Market doesn’t stand out among the hundreds of markets that I’ve been to in the past.
 However, those of you who find the tailoring too expensive in Hoi An would be sure to find a myriad of choices and cheaper services here.
 It is situated in the downtown area of Danang, and therefore within walking distance from the Church, Han River, and various street food stores.
 So it’s worth a visit if you are in the area.